chkp-dhouari/AWS-CICD-CLOUDGUARD/README.md

 ![header image](git3.png)

 # CodeCommit
 I have created a repository in AWS CodeCommit and named it CLOUDGUARD-GIT. you can name yours whatever you want.
-You HAVE to initialize your repository by create a file like README.md that describe the project that you are working on.
-Git will fail to push any file to your Repository if you do not initialize it!
+You HAVE to initialize your repository by creating a file like README.md that describes the project that you are working on.
+Git will FAIL to push any files to your Repository if you do not initialize it!

+Once again.. you do NOT have to use AWS CodeCommit..you can use Github and select that as your repository when you create your AWS CodePipeline.

 ![header image](ccom.png)